manesajian/superq/README.md

 Using the superq module, powerful functionality can be leveraged with just a few lines of code, helping developers quickly create scalable and performant applications.

+## Design Philosophy

+Under the hood, the superq module uses sqlite to provide query capability and support persistence.
+In some ways superq could be considered to extend the sqlite philosophy and use cases.
+Just as sqlite provides a powerful lightweight alternative to the traditional client-server RDBMS, superq provides a lightweight, zero-configuration alternative to distributed datastores such as FoundationDB and MongoDB.

+## Architecture

+A superq instance can be owned by a thread, a process, or the network.
+This allows for maximum functionality without sacrificing performance and is the key to scalability.

+The base case is a _detached_ superq intended for single-thread use.
+In this case superq essentially provides a versatile alternative to synchronized Python collections such as provided by the queue module.
+Important to note is that query functionality is not available to detached superqs and correspondingly access is very fast.

+An _attached_ superq can be accessed from multiple threads and supports queries.
+This is accomplished through a local instance of the superq datastore backed by sqlite.

+A _hosted_ superq is owned by a superq network node process which manages a public datastore instance.
+The node process provides local and remote access and supports secure connections through SSL.

+The final type, a _distributed_ superq is under development but will eventually provide advanced datastore characteristics such as availability and partitioning.

 ## Usage

 ### Getting started